nyu-software-engineering/data-storage-example-app/README.md

 The front-end and back-end code together show how to use simple Cookie and LocalStorage technologies - data storage tools available within the web browser.

+I hope to add examples of server-side storage later...

 ## Run the front-end

 Navigate into the `front-end` directory and...